-- Students can earn an A.A. degree while still enrolled in high school. - Students in grades 9 -11 in Clay county will take a defined list of college courses at the high school site in combination with high school classes, and online. - 12th grade students will enroll full time on SJR State's campus.
+- Students can earn an A.A. degree while still enrolled in high school. - Students in grades 9 11 in Clay County will take a defined list of college courses at the high school site in combination with high school classes and online. - Students in grade 12 will enroll full time on SJR State's campus.